How are Texas Sounds nominees selected?

 It is difficult to travel with instruments.
 What can you provide?

-We can provide guitar amps, bass kit, standup double bass, electric bass, and drums.
+We can provide electric guitar, acoustic-electric guitar, guitar amps, bass kit, stand-up double bass, electric bass, keyboard, accordion, and drums.
 We provide some cymbals, but many bands prefer to bring their own cymbals.